Depreciation & Methods for Calculating Depreciation

 • For Tax Benefits: Use the Written-Down Value method

-• For Rapid Obsolescence (computers, mobile devices): Use DDB method
+• For Rapid Obsolescence (computers, mobile devices): Use the DDB method

 Frequently Asked Questions ( FAQs )